Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Add-AzureRmIotHubEventHubConsumerGroup.md

 ```
 Add-AzureRmIotHubEventHubConsumerGroup [-ResourceGroupName] <String> [-Name] <String>
  [-EventHubEndpointName] <String> [-EventHubConsumerGroupName] <String> [-WhatIf] [-Confirm]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
 Creates a consumer group in the Eventhub associated with the specified IotHub.

 ## EXAMPLES